hikeventures/hikeventures.github.io/_posts/best/2016-06-29-best-pfd-packrafting.markdown

   - best
   - pfd
 ---
 As we are frequently on packrafting trips we are always interested to look out for new packrafting gear like a PFD (personal floating device) or life jacket.
-Here is an overview of the best PFDs which we would consider to buy.
-We have prepared a <a href="#list">weight comparison table</a> with the PFD's which we recommend.
+Here is an <a href="#list">overview</a> of the best PFDs which we would consider to buy.
 You can also <a href="#video">watch a video</a> how we are packrafting in Sweden.

 ---